 How Do I Get Windows 10 to Recognize My External Hard Drive

-Method 1: Change a USB Port
+Change a USB Port

-Additionally, the USB drive not showing up Windows 10 may also occur when the power supply of a USB port is not sufficient.
+The USB drive not showing up Windows 10 may also occur when the power supply of a USB port is not sufficient.
 In this case, I advise you not to use USB hubs because some of them are not able to provide enough power supply to the external hard drive.

 Method 2: Check & Fix the Drive in Disk Management